 In my personal life, I strive to promote well-being by living vegan and have pledged to give to the most effective animal welfare and global poverty causes.
-For fun, I am an avid Brazilian Zouk dancer, a long-time classical singer, and enjoy rock-climbing.
+For fun, I am an avid Brazilian Zouk dancer, a beginner handpan player, a long-time classical singer, rock-climber, and dog-mom to my Pomeranian, Kumara.
 Thanks for visiting my website!

 PhD in Psychology, 2020